pumpkinjnn/Chronology-Test-Grader/README.md

 In this case, simply type the numbers of the events, from top to bottom and seperated by space.

 # 2. The events on the standard answer sheet and quiz sheet are not in the same order.
-In this case, you need to make sure that the same position of the input means the same event, for example, if you have standard answer sheet(left) and student quiz sheet(right):
+In this case, you need to make sure that the same position on the inputs means the same event, for example, if you have standard answer sheet(left) and student quiz sheet(right):
 ```
 Num   |     Event                                 Num  |   Event